-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 The concept began in 1984, when St. Kitts and Nevis -- a two-island nation in the Caribbean -- introduced the original CIP.
 The practice became more popular in 2009, when the country began heavily marketing its opportunities.

-"The St. Kitts and Nevis program is the oldest in existence, so it is considered to be the platinum standard," says Katz.
+"The St. Kitts and Nevis program is the oldest in existence, so it is considered to be the platinum standard," Katz said.

 "There are lots of CIPs in the Caribbean, because they simply need the money and don't have many other resources that they can use to attract foreign direct investment."

-Note: This story was originally published in September 2017.
-It was updated in October 2019.